-The aggregate proceeds from the sale of the Certificates will be \$840,958,000.
-Continental will pay the Underwriters a commission of \$7,148,143.
-Continental estimates that its expenses associated with the offer and sale of the Certificates will be approximately \$500,000.
-Credit Suisse First Boston Corporation has agreed to reimburse Continental for certain expenses incurred in connection with the transaction.
+The aggregate proceeds from the sale of the Certificates will be

+Continental will pay the Underwriters a commission of

+Continental estimates that its expenses associated with the offer and sale of the Certificates will be approximately \$...

 The Underwriters propose to offer the Certificates initially at the public offering prices on the cover page of this Prospectus Supplement and to selling group members at those prices less the concessions set forth below.
 The Underwriters and selling group members may allow a discount to other broker/dealers set forth below.
 After the initial public offering, the public offering prices and concessions and discounts may be changed by the Underwriters.